SSWConsulting/SSW.Rules.Content/rules/do-you-have-the-best-github-issue-template/rule.md

 Based on [Configuring issue templates for your repository](https://docs.github.com/en/communities/using-templates-to-encourage-useful-issues-and-pull-requests/configuring-issue-templates-for-your-repository)

+See [SSW CodeAuditor issues](https://github.com/SSWConsulting/SSW.CodeAuditor/issues/new/choose) to view our standard configured issue templates

 To create GitHub issues templates

 1. On GitHub, navigate to the main page of the repository.